Getting Started 🔗

 and unicorn.h

 in the same directory.
-You can then compile these files with your project.
+You can compile these source files directly with your project.

 Building a Library 🔗